sagemath/trac_to_gh/Issue 5098.md

 First attempt to provide an algorithm using less memory than the "baby step giant step" algorithm for generic discrete logarithm.

 This algorithm uses only (small) constant memory.
-It is about 3 times slower than bsgs on the examples I tested.

-I also added an unused optional argument to bsgs to simplify the call in discrete_log.

 Proposed patch attached, with doctests.

-(the attached patch needs #5088 to be applied first)

 Issue created by migration from https://trac.sagemath.org/ticket/5098